 Overclocking with a Ryzen 7 1700

-The dual bios on the Aorus X470 Ultra are software controlled and don't have a physical switch or even jumper pins.
-This can pose a problem when trying to get your overclock dialled in.
+The dual bios on the Aorus X470 Ultra is software-based; there is no physical switch or even jumper pins to toggle it.
+This could become an issue when you attempt to fine-tune your overclock.

 Final Thoughts on the Gigabyte X470 Aorus Ultra Gaming